View Charles Wyatt's Obituary on myjournalcourier.com and share memories

+Tink also is survived by a son, Dennis Wyatt of White Hall; four stepchildren; 10 stepgrandchildren; 12 great-stepgrandchildren; a sister, Norma Wright of Springfield; and a brother, John Wyatt of Arlington, Tennessee.
+He was preceded in death by his parents; two sisters, Elizabeth Wyatt and Marjorie McGlasson; and a brother, Clifford Wyatt.

+TInk was a Navy veteran, serving from 1942 to 1945 and from 1951 to 1953 during World War II and Korea in naval intelligence.
+He was a member of White Hall Masonic Lodge #80.
+He also was an avid golfer and enjoyed hunting.

-Charles L. "Tink" Wyatt, age 94 of Murrayville and formerly of White Hall passed away Friday, April 12, 2019 at White Hall Nursing and Rehabilitation Center.
-Funeral services will be held 11:00 a.m.
-Thursday, April 18, 2019 at Airsman-Hires Funeral Home in White Hall with burial to follow in White Hall Cemetery.
-Visitation will be from 9:00a.m. until the time of services Thursday at the funeral home.
-Airsman-Hires Funeral Home in White Hall is in charge of arrangements.
+A funeral will be at 11 a.m.
+Thursday, April 18, 2019, at Airsman-Hires Funeral Home in White Hall with burial at White Hall Cemetery.
+The family will meet friends from 9 a.m.
+Thursday until the time of the service at the funeral home.
+Memorials are suggested to the White Hall Alumni Association.
+Condolences may be left online at airsman-hires.com.

 Airsman-Hires Funeral Home - White Hall